-- (i) Shiftworkers' ordinary hours will be worked in accordance with a roster provided by the employer at least 7 days in advance. - (ii) A shift or roster may be changed at any time to enable the functions of the employer to be carried out where an employee is absent due to illness or on account of a contingency which the employer could not have reasonably foreseen.
-The employee must be notified of the changed shift as soon as possible.
+- (i) Shiftworkers' ordinary hours will be worked in accordance with a roster provided by the employer at least seven days in advance. - (ii) A shift or roster may be changed at any time to enable the functions of the employer to be carried out where an employee is absent due to illness or on account of a contingency which the employer could not have reasonably foreseen.
+The employee must be notified of the changed shift as soon as possible. - (iii) Where changes are made by the employer to the employee's shift or roster, or the employee is transferred between rosters the employee must be notified at least 72 hours prior to the change becoming operative.
+If 72 hours notice is not provided, the employee will be entitled to a shift penalty rate of 150% of the minimum hourly rate.